 - Second Battle of Ypres.
 After the Germans used gas for the first time the French colonial units in position broke and ran leaving a 7 kilometer wide hole in the line.
 Before the Germans could take advantage, the Canadian First Division (responsible for defending a front a few hundred meters wide) along with some scattered French troops spread out to plug the breach, holding the line for a critical 48 hours in hastily thrown up defenses until reinforcements could be brought up.
 One in three of the Canadians were wounded or killed.

-- In fact, this is what WWI was in general — two sides, dug in, holding the line against each other.
+- In fact, this is what WWI was in general, especially the Western Front — two sides, dug in, holding the line against each other.
 With the addition of machine guns and chemical weapons like chlorine and mustard gas, the end result was an unendingly bloody meat grinder.
 (And yet World War II surpassed it on so many levels as to defy imagining.)

 - Comes up a lot in British military history, actually.
 The early years of World War II effectively had the entire country doing this.